 Tennis rackets with light heads are naturally low-force.
 By reducing shock and vibration, they reduce wrist fatigue.
 A headlight racket’s high mass and swing weight allow it to cause problems for opponents.

 A headlight tennis racket is always the best for users since it is easily maneuverable and comfortable when volleying and serving.

 Due to its high level of force and torque, a head-heavy tennis racket can cause elbow injuries after playing long hours.

 Some professional players certainly prefer tennis rackets with heavy heads, but most players use headlight rackets.

 Tennis Rackets Weight:

 There is no doubt about it, and Tennis racket weight affects performance.
-In terms of weight, tennis rackets have some amazing specifications, which I have divided into three sections.
+Regarding weight, tennis rackets have some impressive specifications, which I have divided into three sections.